HonzaTuron/pinecone/README.md

 - `fields` - Array of fields you want to push to Pinecone from your Actor.
 For example, if you want to push `name` and `description` fields, you should set this field to `["name", "description"]`.
 - `pinecone_env` - Pinecone environment name
 - `pinecone_token` - Pinecone API token
+- `index_name` - Pinecone index name.
+If this index doesn't exist yet, it will be created.
 - `openai_token` - OpenAI API token

 ## Usage